 Activation Date: Oct 16th Next Billing Date: Nov 16th

-The billing date of a subscription can be altered any time via:
+The billing date/time of a subscription can be altered any time via:

-You can change the billing date of a subscription to postpone the date of renewal or bring it forward to suit the circumstance.
+You can change the billing date/time of a subscription to postpone the date/time of renewal or bring it forward to suit the circumstance.
 If proration is enabled, then credits or charges are raised for the change.
 Further, when charges are raised, they may be invoiced immediately or added to unbilled charges.

 If you extend the subscription then the charge is calculated as follows:

-Charge = (Plan price ÷ Number of milliseconds in the plan billing period assuming plan starts from current date) x Number of milliseconds extended.
+Charge = (Plan price ÷ Number of days in the plan billing period assuming plan starts from current date) x Number of days extended.

 On the other hand, if you reduce the length of the subscription, credits are raised as follows:

-Credits = (Plan price ÷ Total number of milliseconds in the current term of the subscription) x Number of milliseconds reduced.
+Credits = (Plan price ÷ Total number of days in the current term of the subscription) x Number of days reduced.